How to Create a Moodle Quiz: Step-by-Step Guide

 Step 1: Create a New Course

 One doesn’t simply open Moodle and create a quiz.
-First, you need to create a course and enter the course details; only after that will you be able to add quizzes for your exams or ongoing assessments.
+First, you need to create an online course and enter the course details; only after that will you be able to add quizzes for your exams or ongoing assessments.

 To create a new course, go to Site Administration → Courses → Add a New Course.